50 Years Since

 TRIUMF launched its commercialization arm, TRIUMF Innovations, in 2017.
 Since its inception, the TRIUMF Innovations team has spun off five companies, stewarded TRIUMF’s critical industry relationships, and co-led the development of the Canadian Medical Isotope Ecosystem (CMIE).

-Hello, IAMI
+Hello, IAMI!

-Across the mid-2010s, TRIUMF embarked on a multi-year effort to design, construct, and commission the Institute for Advanced Medical Isotopes (IAMI), a state-of-the-art facility for research into next-generation medical isotopes and radiopharmaceuticals.
+Across the 2010s, TRIUMF began a multi-year effort to design, build, and commission the Institute for Advanced Medical Isotopes (IAMI), a cutting-edge facility for research on next-generation medical isotopes and radiopharmaceuticals.
+Situated on campus, IAMI features interconnected labs and a TR-24 medical cyclotron, among the most advanced commercial cyclotrons in the world.

 “Many isotopes emit alpha particles, but they leave behind poisonous byproducts, or can’t be attached to a drug.
 Actinium-225 is the Goldilocks isotope.
 It’s just right – except for one thing..”